dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/plan.md

 Status: In-progress

-Many-to-many is the [most requested feature](https://github.com/aspnet/EntityFrameworkCore/issues/1368) (~407 votes) on the GitHub backlog.

-Support for many-to-many relationships in their entirety is tracked as [#10508](https://github.com/aspnet/EntityFrameworkCore/issues/10508).
-This can be broken down into three major areas:

-* Skip navigation properties.
-These allow the model to be used for queries, etc. without reference to the underlying join table entity. ([#19003](https://github.com/aspnet/EntityFrameworkCore/issues/19003))
-* Property-bag entity types.
-These allow a standard CLR type (e.g. `Dictionary`) to be used for entity instances such that an explicit CLR type is not needed for each entity type.
-(Stretch for 5.0: [#9914](https://github.com/aspnet/EntityFrameworkCore/issues/9914).)
-* Sugar for easy configuration of many-to-many relationships.
-(Stretch for 5.0.)
+As described in the first theme, many-to-many support has multiple aspects.
+This theme specifically tracks use of skip navigations.
 We believe that the most significant blocker for those wanting many-to-many support is not being able to use the "natural" relationships, without referring to the join table, in business logic such as queries.
 The join table entity type may still exist, but it should not get in the way of business logic.
-This is why we have chosen to tackle skip navigation properties for 5.0.

-At this time the other parts of many-to-many are being pursued as a stretch goal for EF Core 5.0.
-This means they are not currently in the plan for 5.0, but if things go well we hope to pull them in.

 ## Table-per-type (TPT) inheritance mapping